 For instance, the stretch from Miami Exit 1A through Broward Deerfield Beach exit experienced 1.73 accidents per mile.
-Another worrying data on the FARS report is that of the I-10, the fourth-longest highway in the U.S. Deemed one of the deadliest roads on the FARS list, I-10 records 278 fatalities annually.
+Another worrying data on the FARS report is that of the I-10, the fourth-longest highway in the U.S. Deemed one of the deadliest roads on the FARS list, the I-10 records 278 fatalities annually.

 One common factor is that the most affected people in trucking accidents are occupants of other vehicles.
-That is because trucks are 20-30 times more gigantic and have undercarriage clearance, making smaller cars more vulnerable to getting trapped underneath.
+That is because trucks are 20-30 times more gigantic and have undercarriage clearance, making smaller cars more vulnerable to being trapped underneath.

 What Are the Most Frequent Causes of Truck Accidents in Tampa, Florida?

 Following an extensive analysis, the Federal Motor Carrier Safety Administration (FMCSA) narrowed down the causes of truck crashes to ten core categories: